asciimoth/3a/README.md

 ## Other implementations
 - [rs3a](https://github.com/DomesticMoth/rs3a) - Rust library for work with 3a format
+- [py3a](https://github.com/DomesticMoth/py3a) - Python library for work with 3a format
 - [aaa](https://github.com/DomesticMoth/aaa) - Tui tool for 3a files rendering written with pure rust